amorilla42/cub3d/libs/MLX42/docs/index.md

 ## F.A.Q

-Q: **_"It'S NoT In ThE SuBjeCt!"_**
+Q: **_"ItS NoT In ThE SuBjeCt!"_**

-A: So what?
+A: So what ?
 Subjects can change and so if something is not working correctly it should be replaced.
 Sure you can argue this point but you can also be the reason that it CAN be in the subject instead.
 Have an open mind :)

 Q: **_"Ok, so, can I use it ?"_**

 A: Officially, _no_.
-However, ask your head of studies first about using it, see what they think.
+However, ask your head of studies first before about using it, see what they think.
 Some students might be evangelical enthusiasts about what is stated in the subject and are technically in every right to fail you as long as this library is not endorsed, if you were to ask me (W2) then yes why not?

 Q: **_"Is it faster?"_**

 A: From my personal projects there was a considerable peformance gain, especially when compiled with `-Ofast`.
-Projects such as FDF could rotate their maps mindblowingly smooth and even larger maps with a width and height of 1000+ points moved/rotated relatively smooth, so in short, yes.
+Projects such as FDF could rotate their maps mind blowingly smooth and even larger maps with a width and height of 1000+ points moved rotated relatively smooth, in short, yes.

 Q: **_"Can I just drag and drop it into my old project and just not do anything?"_**